blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 so here are 2 ways you can easily use an external file from Blender.

-Using the following examples you'll still need textblock in Blender to execute, but reference an external file rather then including it directly.
+Using the following examples you'll still need textblock in Blender to execute, but reference an external file rather than including it directly.

 Executing External Scripts